yifanwang123/Generalization-Performance-of-Hypergraph-Neural-Networks/README.md

 This is the implementation for our paper: Generalization Performance of Hypergraph Neural Networks.
 We prepared all codes and a subset of datasets used in our experiments.

-Our codebase is built on (AllSet/AllSet and T-HyperGNNs/T-HyperGNNs) and has similar dependencies and model architecture.
-The codes and script of UniGCN, AllDeepSets and M-IGN are in the folder `src`.
+Our codebase is built on [AllSet](https://github.com/jianhao2016/AllSet) and [T-HyperGNNs](https://github.com/wangfuli/T-HyperGNNs) and has similar dependencies and model architecture.
+The codes and scripts of UniGCN, AllDeepSets, and M-IGN are in the folder `src`.
 T-MPHN, is in `src_T-MPHN` folder.
-A subset of data are provided in folder `data`.
+Datasets is provided in the folder `data`.

-## Enviroment requirement:
+## Environment requirement:
-The models are tested with the following enviroment.
-First, let's setup a conda enviroment:
+The models are tested with the following environment.
+First, let's setup a conda environment:
 ```
 conda create -n "HyperGNNs" python=3.7
 conda activate HyperGNNs